Get trusted reverse mortgages advice, news and features. Find reverse mortgages tips and insights to further your knowledge on kiplinger.com.

 However, HECMs' "non recourse" feature means you never have to pay back more than the house is worth at the time of sale.
 If the debt exceeds the sales price, federal mortgage insurance covers the shortfall.

 As for taxes, because the reverse mortgage is a loan, the money you receive is not taxable income.
 But you can't deduct the interest on your tax return each year.
 In the year the loan is paid off, you or your estate can write off at least part of the interest (see IRS Publication 936, Home Mortgage Interest Deduction).

 For a HECM, your heirs will have 30 days after receiving the due and payable notice from the lender to buy your house, sell it or turn it over to the lender after you pass away.
 But they could get up to 12 months to secure financing to buy the house or sell it.
 They would need to work with the lender to get additional time.

 To keep the home, your heirs will have to repay the full loan balance of the reverse mortgage or 95% of the home’s appraised value, whichever is less, for a HECM.

 You can refinance a HECM but only in certain circumstances.
 You have to wait at least 18 months before refinancing.
 The funds that would be available to you would have to be at least five times the refinancing costs.
 And the additional cash you would get from the refinance has to equal at least 5% of the new loan’s proposed principal limit.

 You can back out of the loan within three days of signing the paperwork.
+This is known as the right of rescission.
 Notify your lender of your decision in writing by sending a letter through certified mail and ask for a return receipt.

 Lenders also have to complete a financial assessment of borrowers to ensure they will be able to pay their property taxes and homeowners insurance.
 This is meant to help limit the number of foreclosures that occur.